viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 ## Windows Hello for Business

 Windows Hello for Business extends Windows Hello to work with an organization's Active Directory and Microsoft Entra ID accounts.
 It provides single sign-on access to work or school resources such as OneDrive, work email, and other business apps.
-Windows Hello for Business also give IT admins the ability to manage PIN and other sign-in requirements for devices connecting to work or school resources.
+Windows Hello for Business also gives IT admins the ability to manage PIN and other sign-in requirements for devices connecting to work or school resources.

 After Windows Hello for Business is provisioned, users can use a PIN, face, or fingerprint to unlock credentials and sign into their Windows device.